Helpful context:

 Comments: Explain Why, Not What

 Code shows what is happening.
-Comments should explain why - the business rule, the historical reason, the non-obvious constraint.
+Comments should explain why - the business rule, the historical constraint, the non-obvious performance decision.

 i += 1 # increment i by 1